xenify-io/litepaper/README.md

 <br>

 $$
-URC = TCR × UBN / TBN
+URC = TCR \times \frac{UBN}{TBN}
 $$

 <br>

 **Where:**

-- **URC:** The reward earned by a specific user in a particular cycle.
+- $URC$ - The reward earned by a specific user in a particular cycle.
-- **TCR:** The total amount of rewards distributed among all users in a particular cycle.
+- $TCR$ - The total amount of rewards distributed among all users in a particular cycle.
-- **UBN:** The total number of batches a specific user has burned during the cycle.
+- $UBN$ - The total number of batches a specific user has burned during the cycle.
-- **TBN:** The total number of batches burned by all users during the cycle.
+- $TBN$ - The total number of batches burned by all users during the cycle.

 The XNF rewards are calculated based on the gas consumed from burning DXN or xYSL.
 This represents the computational expense of executing the transaction.
 After the cycle ends, the reward calculated per user for a specific cycle is given by the total amount of gas consumed divided by the amount of gas consumed by a specific user.
 Rewards are claimable only after the corresponding cycle ends.